berkkirtay/basicencryptorGUI/README.md

-Basic encryptor wxwidgets GUI version
-Built by trantor00
+Basic encryptor-decryptor implementation with wxwidgets GUI Built by trantor00

 I used an algorithm like RSA and added XOR operator applying as well.